Skip to main content

 2. Sponsorship assessment in Canada

 IRCC's Case Processing Centre (CPC) assesses whether the sponsor meets all eligibility requirements.
-If the sponsorship is approved, the file is forwarded to the visa office.
+After the sponsor is approved, the applicant's portion is generally taken up by the visa office.

 3. Visa office assessment